Robpol86/glinet-wifi-band-switch/README.md

 ## Proposed Flow

+- Feature not enabled
+    - Noop
-- Toggle switched OFF
+- Toggled from ON to OFF
     - Both repeater bands ENABLED
-- Toggle switched ON
+- Toggled from OFF to ON
     - If no internet
         - Both repeater bands DISABLED
     - If connected to 5 GHz